lambeboluwatife/lambeboluwatife/README.md

 ### Hi there 👋
 I'm Lambe Boluwatife

-I am a Web Developer skilled in HTML, CSS, JavaScript, NodeJS, Bootstrap, MongoDB, Python and Java.
+I am a Web Developer skilled in HTML, CSS, JavaScript, NodeJS, Bootstrap, and MongoDB.

 Currently a student of Lagos State University (LASU) studying Business Adminstration.